 If you are an Android user, you must have noticed the amount of preinstalled apps on your device.
 Some of them are OK, some definitely aren’t.
-Since they were preinstalled, you got them kind of for free.
+But, since they were preinstalled, you got them kind of for free.
 As you haven’t installed them manually, you might have not noticed the amount of permissions they have.
-Just find the app in Settings and check the granted permissions.
-Depending on your device and manufacturer you might find Calendar without any other service integrated, but still requiring internet access, or some apps having for example access to Contacts or SD card for unexplainable reasons.
-Internet access is so common, that you don’t even have to explicitly grant it from Android 6 Marshmallow, unlike a couple other ones.
-I’ve just checked my device and the crappy preinstalled custom Email client requires almost two times more permissions than Gmail.
+Just find an app in your device Settings and check the granted permissions.
+Depending on the device and manufacturer, you might find a Calendar without any other services integrated, but still requiring internet access.
+There may be some apps having for example access to your contacts or files for unexplainable reasons.
+Internet access is so common, that you don’t even have to explicitly grant it, unlike a couple other ones.
+I’ve just checked my device and the crappy preinstalled custom Email client requires almost double the permissions than Gmail requires.

-The second problem I have with preinstalled apps are ads.
-I know that creating those apps costs big companies a lot of money, that’s just how inefficient they are.
-But how the heck can they rely on ads in an attempt to reach some profit?
-They annoy everyone, and still almost nobody clicks on them intentionally (definitely not me).
-Some companies are clearly trying to make users click on them by mistake, but a file commander with ads inbetween directories is just unacceptable and it won’t stay on my device for long.
+My second problem with preinstalled apps, or apps in general, are ads.
+Yes, creating those apps costs big companies a lot of money, that’s just how inefficient they are.
+But how the heck can they rely on ads to make a profit?
+They annoy everyone, and almost no one clicks on them intentionally, at least not me.
+Some companies are clearly trying to make users click on them by mistake, but a file manager with ads between folders is just unacceptable and it won’t stay on my device for long.

 Don’t make me think just to use a camera.

-Then, I want apps that are useful.
-I’m not interested in creating movies in a smartphone, drawing butterflies over photos, using their Email client or augmenting the reality.
+Lastly, I want apps that are useful.
+I’m not interested in creating movies on a smartphone or drawing butterflies over photos.
 If I wanted to, I’d download an app for that myself.
 I know that some apps from Google have to be preinstalled, but that’s a different topic.
-If the device manufacturers stopped producing all that garbage and instead focused their manpower and money on applying patches faster, upgrading OS faster and supporting devices longer, I’d be willing to pay even more for them.
-That would make them more money than hoping that I’ll click that ad.
-Just let the market take care of the apps.
+If the device manufacturers stopped producing that garbage and instead focused their manpower and money on applying patches faster, upgrading operating systems faster, and supporting devices longer, I’d be willing to pay even more for them.
+That would make them even more money than hoping that I’ll click that ad.
+Let the market take care of the apps.

 So, this was my 2 cents on the topic.
-If you agree with my points, you should definitely check out our apps.
-There’s still a long way to go, but I’d love to hear your feedback at email@example.com.
-Don’t hesitate sending the negative ones too whatever they might be about.
+If you agree with my points, you should give the apps a go.
+I’d love to hear your feedback at email@example.com.
+Don’t hesitate sending the negative comments too, whatever they might be about.